Sup2point0/integrity/guides/complete-square/why.md

 `...`

 Well well, don’t these look familiar.
-Oh yes, completing the square is how the infamous [quadratic formula](~) is derived:
+Oh yes, completing the square is how the infamous [quadratic formula<sup>↗</sup>](https://wikipedia.org/wiki/Quadratic_formula) is derived:

 `...`